Dynamic Neural Potential Field: Online Trajectory Optimization in the Presence of Moving Obstacles: Background

 \section{Background}

-Following \cite{alh24} we define the statement and notations for model predictive local planning.
-We consider a non-holonomic wheeled robot with differential drive.
-System state vector $\mathbf{x}=\{x,y,\theta,v\}$ include 2D robot coordinates $x$ and $y$, its orientation $\theta$ and linear velocity $v$ (directed according to $\theta$).
-Control vector $\mathbf{u}=\{a,\omega\}$ include robot acceleration $a$ (directed according to $\theta$) and angular velocity $\omega$.
+Following NPField, we define the statement and notations for model predictive local planning.
+We consider a non-holonomic wheeled robot with a differential drive.
+System state vector $\mathbf{x}=\{x,y,\theta,v\}$ includes 2D robot coordinates $x$ and $y$, its orientation $\theta$ and linear velocity $v$ (directed according to $\theta$).
+Control vector $\mathbf{u}=\{a,\omega\}$ includes robot acceleration $a$ (directed according to $\theta$) and angular velocity $\omega$.
+We consider the model with continuous time dynamics and discrete time control (i.e., $u$ is considered to be constant within the single timestep).
 A formal statement for the trajectory optimization problem is the following:

-Here $\mathbf{x}_{r}$ is a reference path, $J_o$ is a repulsive potential of obstacles, $\mathbf{p}_o$ is a vector of obstacle parameters.
-Aforementioned statement may be adopted to systems with other dynamic models (e.g. holonomic or car-like robots): this require the change of $\mathbf{x}$, $\mathbf{u}$, and \eqref{diff_drive_model}, while obstacle model will keep the same.
+Here $\mathbf{x}_{r}$ is a reference path, $\mathbf{p}_o$ is a vector of obstacle parameters.
+The total cost function consists of three terms: path following term ($\lVert{\mathbf{x}[i] - \mathbf{x}_{r}[i]\rVert}_{w_{x}}$ is a weighted distance between actual trajectory and a reference path), control minimization term ($\lVert{\mathbf{u}[i]\rVert}_{w_{u}}$ is a weighted norm of the control input), and repulsive potential $J_o$.
+The aforementioned statement may be adapted to systems with other dynamic models (e.g., holonomic or car-like robots): this requires the change of $\mathbf{x}$, $\mathbf{u}$, and \eqref{diff_drive_model}, while the obstacle model will keep the same.
 Neural potential function is a neural network, which is trained to predict $J_o$ based on $\mathbf{x}$ and $\mathbf{p}_o$.
-In \cite{alh24} $\mathbf{p}_o$ is an embedding of the obstacle map obtained from the neural encoder.
-Reference potential for each point is calculated based on signed distance ($SDF$) to obstacle border: $J_o = w_1(\pi / 2 + arctan(w_2-w_2SDF))$ ($w_1$ and $w_2$ are weighting coefficients).
-Reference potential for the whole robot is chosen as a maximum potential of the points within its footprint.
-Reference potential is non-differentiable as $SDF$ and maximum values are calculated algorithmically.
-Therefore it cannot be directly used in the MPC loop.
+In NPField $\mathbf{p}_o$ is an embedding of the obstacle map obtained from the neural encoder.
+Reference potential for each point is calculated based on the signed distance function (SDF) to the obstacle border.
+The reference potential for the whole robot is chosen as the maximum potential of the points within its footprint.
+The reference potential is non-differentiable (as is the SDF), and the maximum over footprint cells is computed algorithmically, so it cannot be used directly in the MPC loop.
 Instead, reference potential is used to generate a dataset for training the neural potential field.
-The difference between static and dynamic environment is that in the first case $\mathbf{p}_o$ is constant for the whole trajectory, while in the second case it depends on time.
+The difference between static and dynamic environments is that in the first case $\mathbf{p}_o$ is constant for the whole trajectory, while in the second case it depends on time.